vpelss/Emogics_Tarot_Script_WP/README.md

 ## Emogic Tarot Reading plugin for Wordpress

+You can edit EVERYTHING.
+This is the most flexible Tarot Script.

 This plugin is for those who are serious about making their own spreads, reading text, and use their own images.
 We provide 2 databases, use the standard Rider-Waite deck images, and a few spreads.

 You can create your own spreads and databases.
 Use any images.
 It can easily be used for other readings.
 Rune readings?
-You just need some graphics and a database.
+You just need some rune graphics and a database.
 If anyone wants to donate a database or graphics you created, to this project I will consider adding it to the plugin.

-To make your own spreads you will have to have a working knowledge of Wordpress Shortcodes and use a Wordpress Theme that uses Shorcodes.
+To make your own spreads you will have to have a working knowledge of Wordpress Shortcodes.

 ## Benefits